 Students may appeal decisions to The Standing Committee of Council for Education and Cultural Development.
 If they are not successful they may appeal to the Executive Director for a final decision.

-The Post-Secondary School Counsellor supports our students by:
+The Post-Secondary Student Counsellor supports our students by:

 - Counselling in course selection